hunterz-killer/S4-Notes/SE/README.md

 | Form Fill-in          | Simple data entry, Easy to learn              | Takes up a lot of screen space          | Stock control, Banking systems                            |
 | Command Language      | Powerful and flexible                         | Hard to learn, poor error management   | Operating systems, Library information retrieval systems, data analytics |

+## User Interface Elements:

+**Basic Elements:**
+- **Edit Box:** Allows users to input and edit text or numeric values.
+- **List Box / Combo Box:** Provides a list of options for selection, with the combo box allowing either selection from the list or free text input.
+- **Radio Button:** Allows users to select one option from a list of mutually exclusive choices.
+- **Check Box:** Enables users to toggle between two states, typically for boolean options.
+- **Button:** Triggers an action or command when clicked.

+**Advanced Elements:**
+- **Date Picker:** Allows users to select a date from a calendar or input it manually.
+- **File Picker:** Enables users to select files from their system.
+- **Tree Control:** Displays hierarchical data in a tree-like structure for navigation and selection.
+- **Slider:** Allows users to select a value within a specified range by sliding a visual indicator.

+## Design Issues in User Interface:

+- **Response Time:** Ensuring that the system responds promptly to user actions, minimizing delays and providing a smooth user experience.

+- **Help Facilities:** Offering accessible and comprehensive help resources to assist users in understanding and navigating the interface.

+- **Error Handling:** Implementing effective mechanisms to detect, report, and resolve errors in a user-friendly manner, reducing user frustration.

+- **Menu and Command Labeling:** Choosing clear and intuitive labels for menus and commands to facilitate easy navigation and action execution.

+- **Application Accessibility:** Ensuring that the interface is accessible to all users, including those with disabilities, by following accessibility guidelines and providing assistive technologies.

+- **Internationalization:** Designing the interface to support multiple languages and cultural preferences, allowing users from different regions to interact with the application effectively.

+## UX & UI
+**UX (User Experience):**
+- UX refers to the overall experience a person has when interacting with a company's product or service.
+It encompasses every aspect of this interaction, including how easy and enjoyable it is for the user to accomplish their goals.
+- It goes beyond just the visual design and considers factors like usability, accessibility, emotions, and overall satisfaction.
+- For example, in a website or app, UX includes how easy it is to navigate, how intuitive the features are, and how well it meets the user's needs.

+**UI (User Interface):**
+- UI specifically focuses on the visual design of an application.
+It includes all the elements that a user interacts with, such as screens, pages, buttons, icons, and menus.
+- UI designers are responsible for designing the layout and look of these elements to ensure they are aesthetically pleasing and functional.
+- Essentially, UI is about how the product looks and is laid out, making it visually appealing and user-friendly.

+## Software Testing
+- Testing is the process of exercising a program with the specific intent of finding errors prior to delivery to the end user.

+## Strategic Approach in Software Testing:

+1. **Effective Technical Reviews:**
+   - Conducting thorough technical reviews before testing starts can help eliminate many errors beforehand, ensuring a more efficient testing process.

+2. **Incremental Testing:**
+   - Testing should commence at the component level and progress outward toward the integration of the entire system.
+This ensures that individual components are functioning correctly before they are combined.

+3. **Adaptability to Different Techniques:**
+   - Different software engineering approaches and stages require varying testing techniques.
+Tailoring the testing approach to the specific context is crucial for effective testing.

+4. **Involvement of Developers and Independent Test Group:**
+   - Testing is carried out by the software developer, but for larger projects, an independent test group may also be involved.
+This dual approach helps ensure comprehensive testing.

+5. **Distinguishing Testing and Debugging:**
+   - Testing and debugging are distinct activities.
+While testing focuses on verifying if the software functions as intended, debugging involves identifying and fixing specific issues.
+Both activities must be accommodated in the testing strategy to ensure a thorough evaluation.

+## V & V in Software Testing:

+- **Verification:**
+  - **Definition:** Verification encompasses the tasks and processes that ensure the software correctly implements a specific function or feature according to its design specifications.
+  - **Boehm's Perspective:** "Are we building the product right?"

+- **Validation:**
+  - **Definition:** Validation involves tasks that ensure the software aligns with the customer's stated requirements and objectives.
+  - **Boehm's Perspective:** "Are we building the right product?"

+## Who Tests the Software?

+**Developer:**
+- Understands the system intimately.
+- Conducts testing with a gentle approach.
+- Main focus is on delivering the software.

+**Independent Tester:**
+- Learns about the system to test objectively.
+- Takes an aggressive approach to find weaknesses.
+- Prioritizes ensuring high quality in the software.

+## Types of Software Documentation:

+1. **Project Plan**
+   - **Description:** Manages workloads and tasks, adapting to changes during the project.
+It serves as the foundation for leading a project to successful completion.
+   - **Audience:** External (Stakeholders, Project Managers)

+2. **Software Requirements Documentation**
+   - **Description:** Created before development begins to align all stakeholders on the software's intended functionality.
+   - **Audience:** External (Stakeholders, Product Owners)

+3. **Architectural Documentation**
+   - **Description:** Focuses on design elements, detailing system components, their roles, and interactions.
+It emphasizes data flow within the system.
+   - **Audience:** Internal (Developers, Architects)

+4. **Technical Documentation**
+   - **Description:** Contains technical specifics such as APIs, algorithms, etc. It's primarily for software developers to understand the technical aspects of the software.
+   - **Audience:** Internal (Developers, Technical Teams)

+5. **Test Plan Document**
+   - **Description:** Detailed document outlining the test strategy, objectives, schedule, estimation, resources, and deliverables for testing a software product.
+   - **Audience:** Internal (Testing Team, Test Managers)

+6. **End-user Documentation**
+   - **Description:** Provides support resources for end-users, assisting them in effectively using the software.
+   - **Audience:** External (End-users, Customer Support)

+## Advantages of Documentation
+- The presence of documentation helps in keeping the track of all aspects of an application and also improves the quality of the software product.
+- The main focus is based on the development, maintenance, and knowledge transfer to other developers.
+- Helps development teams during development.
+- Helps end-users in using the product.
+- Improves overall quality of software product
+- It cuts down duplicative work.
+- Makes easier to understand code.
+- Helps in establishing internal coordination in work.

+## Disadvantages of software documentation
+- The documenting code is time-consuming.
+- The software development process often takes place under time pressure, due to which many times the documentation updates don‟t match the updated code.
+- The documentation has no influence on the performance of an application.
+- Documenting is not so fun, it‟s sometimes boring to a certain extent.